canonical/charm-relation-interfaces/interfaces/profiling/v0/README.md

 - Must accept data on those endpoints
 - If ingress is available, the provider must advertise its ingressed hostname, otherwise fall back to using its own cluster-internal fqdn.
+- Must pass `insecure=True` if the ingestion endpoints are running with insecure connection.

 ## Relation Data